HydroOJ/Problem-Translation/ccf/CSPJ2019B.md

 ## Description

-City $B$, a famous city, has introduced a preferential plan for changing from subways to buses in order to encourage people to use public transportation:
+City B, a famous city, has introduced a preferential plan for changing from subways to buses in order to encourage people to use public transportation:

-$1$.
-After taking the subway once, you will get a discount ticket, valid for $45$ minutes.
+1. After taking the subway once, you will get a discount ticket, valid for $45$ minutes.
 You can use this ticket during its valid period to take a bus whose fare does not exceed the ticket's fare for free.
-A valid period means that the difference between the time you take the bus and the time you take the subway is less than or equal to $45$, which is: $t_{bus} - t_{subway} \le 45$
+A valid period means that the difference between the time you take the bus and the time you take the subway is less than or equal to $45$, which is: $t_{bus} - t_{subway} \le 45$.

-$2$.
-The discount ticket can be stacked up to multiple tickets, which means you can take the subway several times and then use the ticket to take the bus.
+2. The discount ticket can be stacked up to multiple tickets, which means you can take the subway several times and then use the ticket to take the bus.

-$3$.
-When taking the bus, if you can use a ticket, you will definitely use it.
+3. When taking the bus, if you can use a ticket, you will definitely use it.
 If there are multiple tickets that meet the conditions, you will use the earliest one.

 Given a list of recent public transportation used by Xiaoxuan, help him calculate how much he needs to pay.